Numbers 33

 Numbers 33:48-56The Journey Ends; The Work Begins

-48And they removed from the mountains of Abarim, and pitched in the plains of Moab by Jordan near Jericho.
-49And they pitched by Jordan, from Beth-jesimoth even unto Abel-shittim in the plains of Moab.
-50And the Lord spake unto Moses in the plains of Moab by Jordan near Jericho, saying, 51Speak unto the children of Israel, and say unto them, When ye are passed over Jordan into the land of Canaan;
+48And they departed from the mountains of Abarim, and pitched in the plains of Moab by Jordan near Jericho.
+49And they pitched by Jordan, from Bethjesimoth even unto Abelshittim in the plains of Moab.
+50And the LORD spake unto Moses in the plains of Moab by Jordan near Jericho, saying, 51Speak unto the children of Israel, and say unto them, When ye are passed over Jordan into the land of Canaan;

 The instruction is plain - drive out the inhabitants, destroy their idols, take possession.
 Mercy in this command lies in its clarity; ambiguity would have cost more lives later.

 52Then ye shall drive out all the inhabitants of the land from before you, and destroy all their pictures, and destroy all their molten images, and quite pluck down all their high places: 53And ye shall dispossess the inhabitants of the land, and dwell therein: for I have given you the land to possess it.
-54And ye shall divide the land by lot for an inheritance among your families: and to the fewer ye shall give the less inheritance, and to the more ye shall give the more inheritance: every man's inheritance shall be in the place where his lot falleth; according to the tribes of your fathers ye shall inherit.
+54And ye shall divide the land by lot for an inheritance among your families: and to the more ye shall give the more inheritance, and to the fewer ye shall give the less inheritance: every man’s inheritance shall be in the place where his lot falleth; according to the tribes of your fathers ye shall inherit.
 55But if ye will not drive out the inhabitants of the land from before you; then it shall come to pass, that those which ye let remain of them shall be pricks in your eyes, and thorns in your sides, and shall vex you in the land wherein ye dwell.
-56Moreover it shall come to pass, that as I thought to do unto them, so will I do unto you.
+56Moreover it shall come to pass, that I shall do unto you, as I thought to do unto them.

 After forty years of wilderness, Israel stands at the river about to enter.
 The command is not gentle.
-The land is not empty; it is occupied.
+The land is occupied.
 Taking possession means displacement.
 This is the historical moment - a people returning to their land against its current inhabitants.
 The text does not minimize the conflict.
 It names it.

 The warning in verse 55 becomes prophecy that echoes through Judges.
 Israel will not fully drive out the inhabitants.
 The people they fail to displace will become "pricks in your eyes, and thorns in your sides" - a constant source of conflict and spiritual compromise.
-The warning is not arbitrary punishment; it is consequence.
-Compromise with idolatry will weaken you.
-God is not being vindictive; He is being honest about how mixture works.
+The warning is consequence: compromise with idolatry will weaken you.
+God is being honest about how mixture works.

 This warning becomes historical reality.
 By the time of Judges, Israel has adopted the gods and practices of Canaan, and the people they failed to drive out become exactly what God warned: sources of constant spiritual and physical pressure.
 The book of Judges shows us the consequences.
 But notice: even in judgment, God is not silent.
 He raises judges - deliverers - when the people cry out.
 The journey continues, even through failure.